buildbot/buildbot/master/docs/manual/introduction.rst

 Status plugins
     Which deliver information about the build results through protocols like HTTP, mail, and IRC.

-Each :class:`Builder` is configured with a list of :class:`BuildSlave`\s that it will use for its builds.
+Each :class:`Builder` is configured with a list of :class:`Worker`\s that it will use for its builds.
-These buildslaves are expected to behave identically: the only reason to use multiple :class:`BuildSlave`\s for a single :class:`Builder` is to provide a measure of load-balancing.
+These buildslaves are expected to behave identically: the only reason to use multiple :class:`Worker`\s for a single :class:`Builder` is to provide a measure of load-balancing.

-Within a single :class:`BuildSlave`, each :class:`Builder` creates its own :class:`WorkerForBuilder` instance.
+Within a single :class:`Worker`, each :class:`Builder` creates its own :class:`WorkerForBuilder` instance.
 These :class:`WorkerForBuilder`\s operate independently from each other.
 Each gets its own base directory to work in.
 It is quite common to have many :class:`Builder`\s sharing the same buildslave.